karakachajackson2018-cell/mobile-app/README.md

 - [x] Kanban board visualisation (To Do / In Progress / Done)
 - [x] Iterative workflow (tasks can be updated at any time)
 - [x] Definition of Done (status dropdown on Task Detail screen)
-- [x] About screen explains Scrum roles, Sprints, and Kanban
+- [x] About screen explains Scrum roles, Sprints, and Kanban.

----

-*Built for a Final-Year Project demonstration.
-Flutter + VS Code.*
+Agile software development lifecycle has five structured phases: Ideation, development, testing, deployment, and operations.